These FAQs are based on:

 You should undertake a risk assessment to decide whether or not you can keep the school open and conduct lessons as normal.

-While there's no specific legal requirement for a risk assessment for industrial action, you need to make sure that you aren't risking the health and safety of pupils or staff.
+While there's no specific legal requirement for a risk assessment for industrial action, you need to make sure you aren't risking the health and safety of pupils or staff.

 The Health and Safety at Work etc Act 1974 requires the employer in a school to take "reasonable steps" to do this, and a risk assessment is the easiest way to make sure you're looking out for everyone’s safety.